 Again, holistic therapy sessions can vary widely; there is no typical session in this kind of therapy.
 However, there are a several common activities that you might encounter in holistic therapy, depending on the exact variety you pursue:

-What should I look for in a holistic therapist?
+What to look for in a holistic therapist

 Holistic therapists don’t always need to be psychotherapists.
 However, if you do expect psychotherapy to be part of your treatment, you should also make sure that your therapist has advanced training and is licensed to practice in the state where you live.

 Find holistic therapists near you